buildspace/buildspace-projects/Polygon_ENS/en/Section_1/Lesson_4_Sell_Domains_As_NFTs.md

 - A public string called `tld` - this will record what your epic domain ends with (ex. `.ninja`).
 - `string memory _tld` in the constructor - the constructor runs only once!
 This is how we’re setting the public `tld` variable.

 For the new import - get [this file](https://gist.github.com/AlmostEfficient/669ac250214f30347097a1aeedcdfa12) and put it in a new folder called “libraries” in the contracts folder.
+Make sure to update the solidity version to the one you're using in `Domains.sol`.
 Strings in Solidity are weird so we need a custom function to check their length.
 This function converts them to bytes first, making it much more gas efficient!
 Yay for savings!

 The `tld` string and constructor changes are pretty straightforward.
 We’ll use this string later.